masasam/emacs-helm-directory/README.md

-# helm-phalcon
+# helm-directory-find-file

-phalcon complete with helm interface
+Select directory with helm and select the file in this directory with helm.

 ## Requirements